 Angiosperms have the ability to attract pollinators with the evolution of flowers and fruit.
-This allowed them to get exploit more areas of land and outcompete Gymnosperms in some places.
-What are some of the ways flowers attract pollinators?
+This allowed them to exploit more areas of land and outcompete Gymnosperms in some places.

-Ways to attract pollinators
+What are some ways to attract pollinators

 Fill in the Alternation of Generations for Angiosperms highlighting the haploid/diploid parts.
+Use the template to start out (not the poster) and don't forget to include mitosis and meiosis.

-➤ Where is the Gametophyte in an Angiosperm?
+➤ Where are the Gametophyte in an Angiosperm?
+Are there male and female Gametophytes?